shawaf/smart-bookmark-chrome/README.md

 A Manifest V3 Chrome extension that smartly bookmarks the current tab, classifies it into a topic-based folder, and stores rich metadata for quick reference.
 The popup lets you explore all smart folders and open sites directly.

 ## Features
 - **One-click smart bookmark:** Saves the active tab, detects its topic via title/URL/page metadata, and files it into a matching folder (creates folders automatically under a Smart Bookmarks root).
+The classifier blends keyword, title, and domain signals to avoid lumping everything into one bucket.
 - **Metadata capture:** Stores domain, description/OG data, keyword hints, and a text snippet for at-a-glance context.
 - **Folder explorer:** Popup lists all smart folders and lets you open bookmarked sites directly.
 - **Lightweight heuristics:** No external APIs required; categorization runs locally using keyword matching.